on4r4p/Copernicus/README.md

 2. Will not get your ip banned.

-3. Get images from google
+3. Get images from Google,Bing,Yahoo

 4. Filter each websites results to be sure to retreive what we looking for . (including pdf)